-What I love the most about Switzerland is that you can find a hiking route anywhere.
-Literally, anywhere!
+What I love the most about Switzerland is that you can find a hiking route anywhere – and Isenfluh was a nice surprise.

 You can simply walk around in the middle of the city and you will find one of those yellow rhombus signs on a street light, on a tree or anywhere else which basically tells you that if you follow that direction, you will get to some kind of path/trail which can lead you to another city, mountains, woods.
 Yes, you will still have to walk out from the city, which can be a long way, but after all you will reach some a trail where you can enjoy nature, mountains or whatever is on the way 🙂 So these yellow signs can be found even in Zurich, Geneve or any other city.